forcedotcom/LightningTestingService/developer-workflow.md

 ### [Alternative] Push Metadata to a Developer Edition (DE) Org

 Salesforce DX is designed to work with a Dev Hub and scratch orgs.
-If you have a normal DE org you'd like to work with, the commands are slightly different
+If you have a normal DE org you’d like to work with, the commands are slightly different

 ```bash
 sfdx force:auth:web:login -s     # connect to your DE org
 sfdx force:source:push -f        # push local source to the DE org
 ```

 The ```-f``` flag forces all local changes to be pushed to the DE org.
-Be careful with this command!
-It will overwrite changes you've made in the org without warning you.
+Be careful with this flag!
+It will overwrite changes you’ve made in the org without warning you.

 ### Run Tests